aditya-K2/gspt/README.md

 ![Padding](./extras/padding.png)

-One might be happy the way things turn out but for a perfectionist like me this is not enough.
-You can notice that the Height of the image is a little bit more than the box height and hence the image is flowing outside the box.
+One might be happy the way things turn out but you can notice that the image is a little bigger than the box height and hence is overflowing outside the box.
 Now it's time to change the `image_width_extra_y`.

 Width can be changed by defining the `image_width_extra_y` and `image_width_extra_x` it act's a little differently think of it like a chunk